-If you’re thinking about getting a hot tub, you’re probably trying to decide whether to get a hard shell one or a soft inflatable one.
+If you’re thinking about getting a hot tub, you’re probably trying to decide whether to get a hard shell hot tub or a soft inflatable one.

-You might already know which one you want, which is great but if you’re struggling to make the choice, we have compared the two to help you make an informed decision.
-It’s important that you choose the perfect hot tub for you.
+You might already think you know which one you want, which is great but if you’re struggling to make the choice, we have compared the two types to help you make an informed decision, as it’s important that you choose the perfect one for you.

 First, let’s look at the advantages and disadvantages of the hard shell style.